 All school volunteers must complete the "Volunteer Information Form" and be approved by the school principal prior to assisting at RGS.
 Forms are available in the school office.
 Some teachers utilize parent volunteers in the classroom.
-The individual teachers make this decision.
-Teachers who desire parent volunteers will notify parents.
+Individual teachers make this decision.
+Teachers who desire parent volunteers will contact parents directly.
 For school-wide volunteer opportunities, please contact the school principal.